QED corrections to the big-bang nucleosynthesis reaction rates: Pair production reactions

 \subsection{Reference rates}

-It is well known that in the $n+p\to {\rm D}+\gamma$ reaction, at low energy the contribution of the magnetic channel is enhanced due to the resonance close to threshold.
+It is well known that in the $n+p\to {\rm D}+\gamma$ reaction, at low energy the contribution of the magnetic channel is enhanced due to the virtual state close to threshold.
 Therefore, in order to know what the absolute correction of the BBN rates due to pair-production is, one needs to know how $\sigma_{(\gamma)}$ splits into the electric and magnetic components.
-While this calculation has been finessed over the years, we would use a simplified approach of ``zero range approximation" for the nuclear potential (see {\em e.g.} section 58 of \cite{LL4}), that results in $\sigma_{(\gamma)}$ within 10\% from a more accurate answer.
+While this calculation has been treated in considerable detail over the years, we would use a simplified approach of ``zero range approximation" for the nuclear potential (see {\em e.g.} section 58 of \cite{LL4}), that results in $\sigma_{(\gamma)}$ within 10\% from a more accurate answer.

 Photo-dissociation rates are the sum of electric and magnetic dipole contributions \be \sigma^{{\rm D}+\gamma \to n+p} = \sigma^{{\rm D}+\gamma \to n+p}_{\cal E} +\sigma^{{\rm D}+\gamma \to n+p}_{\cal B} \ee where [Eqs.
-58.4-58.7 of \cite{LL4}] \beas \sigma^{{\rm D}+\gamma \to n+p}_{\cal E} &=& \frac{8\pi \alpha_{\rm FS}}{3 m_N}\frac{\sqrt{B_{\rm D}}(\omega-B_{\rm D})^{3/2}}{\omega^3} \slabel{PhotoD1}\\\slabel{PhotoD2} \sigma^{{\rm D}+\gamma \to n+p}_{\cal B} &=& \frac{8\pi}{3}(\mu_p-\mu_n)^2\\ &\times& \frac{\sqrt{B_{\rm D}(\omega-B_{\rm D})}(\sqrt{B_{\rm D}}+\sqrt{E_{s=0}})^2}{\omega(\omega-B_{\rm D} + E_{s=0})}\nonumber \eeas with $E_{s=0} \simeq 0.067 \,{\rm MeV}$ the energy of the unstable spin zero state of deuterium.
+58.4-58.7 of \cite{LL4}] \beas \sigma^{{\rm D}+\gamma \to n+p}_{\cal E} &=& \frac{8\pi \alpha_{\rm FS}}{3 m_N}\frac{\sqrt{B_{\rm D}}(\omega-B_{\rm D})^{3/2}}{\omega^3} \slabel{PhotoD1}\\\slabel{PhotoD2} \sigma^{{\rm D}+\gamma \to n+p}_{\cal B} &=& \frac{8\pi}{3}(\mu_p-\mu_n)^2\\ &\times& \frac{\sqrt{B_{\rm D}(\omega-B_{\rm D})}(\sqrt{B_{\rm D}}+\sqrt{E_{s=0}})^2}{\omega(\omega-B_{\rm D} + E_{s=0})}\nonumber \eeas with $E_{s=0} \approx 0.067 \,{\rm MeV}$ the energy of the unstable spin zero state of deuterium.
 The proton and neutron magnetic moments are $\mu_p = 2.793 \mu_N$ and $\mu_n = -1.913 \mu_N$ where the nuclear Bohr magneton can be written as $\mu_N \equiv \sqrt{\alpha_{\rm FS}}/(2m_p)$.

-From detailed balance, they are related to the corresponding fusion rates by \be \frac{\sigma^{n+p \to {\rm D}+\gamma}_{{\cal E}/{\cal B}}}{\sigma^{{\rm D}+\gamma \to n+p}_{{\cal E}/{\cal B}}} = \frac{3 \omega^2}{2 m_N (\omega- B_{\rm D})}\,. \ee The cross sections for the reactions with pair production are estimated using \eqref{RatioEGood} and \eqref{RatioBGood}: \be \sigma^{(ee)}_{{\cal E}/{\cal B}} \simeq r_{{\cal E}/{\cal B}} \times \sigma^{n+p \to {\rm D}+\gamma}_{{\cal E}/{\cal B} }\,. \ee
+From detailed balance, they are related to the corresponding fusion rates by \be \frac{\sigma^{n+p \to {\rm D}+\gamma}_{{\cal E}/{\cal B}}}{\sigma^{{\rm D}+\gamma \to n+p}_{{\cal E}/{\cal B}}} = \frac{3 \omega^2}{2 m_N (\omega- B_{\rm D})}\,. \ee The cross sections for the reactions with pair production are estimated using \eqref{RatioEGood} and \eqref{RatioBGood}: \be \sigma^{(ee)}_{{\cal E}/{\cal B}} \approx r_{{\cal E}/{\cal B}} \times \sigma^{n+p \to {\rm D}+\gamma}_{{\cal E}/{\cal B} }\,. \ee